bitwiseworks/cmake-os2/Help/command/install.rst

 of the ``Development`` component in the package metadata, ensuring that the library is always installed if the headers and CMake export file are present.

+.. versionadded:: 3.7
   In addition to cmake language files, the ``EXPORT_ANDROID_MK`` mode maybe used to specify an export to the android ndk build system.
 This mode accepts the same options as the normal export mode.
 The Android NDK supports the use of prebuilt libraries, both static and shared.
 This allows cmake to build the libraries of a project and make them available to an ndk build system complete with transitive dependencies, include flags and defines required to use the libraries.

 The ``EXPORT`` form is useful to help outside projects use targets built and installed by the current project.
 For example, the code